umanlp/GePaDe-ORL/README.md

 <p>The data is available in json format.</p>

-<p>The json dictionary includes the annotations for 13,222 sentences/clauses.
+<p>The json dictionary includes the annotations for 13,222 sentences/clauses with 3,322 subjective expressions.
 For each sentence, we add the list of tokens (word forms) and lemmas (automatically predicted using [spacy]()) and an annotation dictionary that encodes whether this sentence includes a subjective expression and, if true, the token position of the subjective expression, its view (either Agent, Patient or Speaker view) and a list with role annotations for each sentence token.
 </p>

 <p><b>Example:</b></p>